 Motivation can generally be categorized in two different ways: intrinsic and extrinsic.
-Simply put, an extrinsic reward or motivation is something like a cookie, or praise from a loved one.
+Simply put, an extrinsic reward or motivation is something like a cookie or praise from a loved one.
 An intrinsic reward is the sense of accomplishment and pride when achieving a goal.

 Both are important, but intrinsic motivation tends to be more effective, as it represents our inner drive – our emotional needs rather than our wants.
 It’s great to get the cookie you wanted, but it’s ultimately more fulfilling if your reasons are near and dear to your heart.
+This is something explored during teen depression treatment, but it’s also something you can practice daily.

 Depression also affects extrinsic motivation.
 A cookie sounds nice, but it might not feel worth the bother.
 One of the significant symptoms of depression is anhedonia, which ranges from a dampened sense of joy to pure joylessness – things that used to taste good taste less good, and things that used to be fun are less fun.
 Things that used to be interesting are unimportant.